mattmaniak/fiflo/README.md

 Terminal-based text editor with Windows-like (CUA) bindings.

 ## Abstract
-Learn C by writing in pure C. It is exercise where I've started learning pointers and memory management.
+Learn C by writing pure C. It is exercise where I've started learning pointers and memory management.
 As You can see it has grown to the text editor.
 It is inspired by the Nano's minimalism and the Atom's rich features that make programming easier.

 ## Usage